-- You can see irritation or injury to your pet’s eyes, or she suddenly seems to become blind.
+- You can see irritation or injury to your pet’s eyes, or they suddenly seem to become blind.

-- Your pet’s abdomen is swollen and hard to the touch, and/or she’s gagging and trying to vomit.
+- Your pet’s abdomen is swollen and hard to the touch, and/or they’re gagging and trying to vomit.

 - You see symptoms of heatstroke.